rodeloescueta/attio-api/memory-bank/activeContext.md

 3. **Detecting Changes**: Implementing a mechanism to detect and sync only changed plans
 4. **Webhook Security**: Implementing proper signature verification for all incoming webhooks
 5. **Subscription Creation Flow**: Planning the implementation of the subscription creation process
+6. **Client-Facing Views**: Creating secure, unique URLs for clients to view proposals and quotes
+7. **Markdown Processing**: Converting markdown content from Attio to properly formatted HTML

 ## Implementation Progress